 Before I start, you must promise me you will stick until the end of the blog.
 I ask you to stick to the end because most of us want to be good bloggers without developing a habit of reading.

-In my opinion, to be a good blogger you must first be a good reader.
+Always remember – To be a good blogger you must first be a good reader.

 Let’s start with the basics.